On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Long-Memory OAMP

 The main novelty for module~A in LM-OAMP is in the sufficient statistic~(\ref{statistic_mean_A}), the correction~(\ref{ext_mean_A}) for the posterior message to realize asymptotic Gaussianity, and the update rules (\ref{statistic_covariance_A}), (\ref{post_covariance_A}), (\ref{ext_covariance_A}), and (\ref{covariance_AB}) for the covariance messages.
-In particular, the first point is a key technical tool to analyze the convergence of LM-OAMP rigorously.
+In particular, the sufficient statistic is a key technical tool to analyze the convergence of state evolution recursions for LM-OAMP rigorously.

 \begin{example}[LMMSE] Consider the linear minimum mean-square error (LMMSE) filter

 We know that the LMMSE filter minimizes the posterior variance $v_{\mathrm{A},t,t}^{\mathrm{post}}$ in (\ref{post_covariance_A}).
 Let $\eta(x)$ denote the $\eta$-transform~\cite{Tulino04} of the empirical eigenvalue distribution of $\boldsymbol{A}^{\mathrm{T}}\boldsymbol{A}$, given by